 Thinking too much about your past and your future would keep you stuck.
 It keeps you from seeing what is present right now and creates unnecessary suffering.

 That was one main reason why I had depression last year.
 My head was too much into the future.
-I was worrying about not having enough money to support myself.
-I started having panic attacks and it prevented from taking action which I needed to take at that moment in time.
+I was worried about not having enough money to support myself.
+I started having panic attacks and it prevented me from taking action which I needed to take at that moment in time.

 Catching yourself whenever your thoughts bring you back to the past and future.
 That alone is already powerful enough to stop your negative self-talk.